 Machine learning is proving to be a golden opportunity for the financial sector.
 Financial quantitative records are kept for decades, so the industry is perfectly suited for machine learning.
 Machine learning is already transforming finance and investment banking for algorithmic trading, stock market predictions, and fraud detection.
 In economics, machine learning can be used to test economic models and predict citizen behavior to help inform policy makers.
+In this list, you’ll find open economic and financial datasets that you can use for various machine learning tasks.

-Financial & Economic Datasets for Machine Learning
+Economic and Financial Datasets for Machine Learning

 - Quandl: Quandl is the premier source for financial and economic datasets for investment professionals.
 Over 250,000 people, including analysts from the world’s top hedge funds, asset managers, and investment banks trust and use Quandl’s data.